-You can get reference errors while applying the VLOOKUP function in excel.
+You can get reference errors while applying the VLOOKUP function in Excel.
 Such as, while entering the arguments in the formula, if you do not specify the column index properly, #REF! errors will happen.

-For example, the below formula returns #REF! because column index number is entered as 4.
+For example, the below formula returns #REF! because the column index number is entered as 4.
 The reason is here the lookup table has only 3 columns.
 So, obviously, the formula will return an error.

 However, if you insert 2, instead of 4, the error is fixed.

 Other Possible Reasons for Excel Reference (#REF!)
 Errors